MrBrunotte/ConsoleWarriorGame/README.md

 # ConsoleWarriorGame

-This is an exercise in building a consol game called "ConsolWariorGame"
+This is an exercise in building a consol game called "ConsolWarriorGame"

 ## Inital Classes